claytantor/claytantor.github.io/_posts/2016-09-19-reply-to-alex-black.md

 >To be fair, ND4J is necessarily complex due to the large amount of functionality there..

-Don't remove ANY of that, its awesome, but build some bridges that marshal in and out so people who have a hard time understanding it can use it quickly.
+Don't remove ANY of that, its awesome, but build some bridges that marshal data from simpler models in and out so people who would have a hard time understanding ND4J natively can use it quickly.

 **People just love grids**, even if they aren't awesome for deep learning.
-A simple guava to nd4j bridge, or even some examples that used guava and showed how to get data in and out could be very helpful to a common enterprise developer.
-I am pretty sure that many many people will want to so something like this:
+A simple guava to ND4J bridge, or even some examples that used guava and showed how to get data in and out could be very helpful to a common enterprise developer.
+I am pretty sure that many many people will want to do something like this:

     {% highlight java %}
     public DataSet getSeriesValuesForSegmentsList(Table<Date,String,Double> measureForDateRange)